Sarah and Jonathan Share Their Camino Adventure

 The Camino always provides!

 The most we walked on one day was around 35 kilometres.
 Oh and we did a little bit of laundry now and then!
-It is a good idea to bring quick dry clothes; weather can be unpredictable and bring lightweight gear if you are planning on carrying your own bags, but if you do decide one day, that you don’t want to carry your bag anymore, it is not a problem.
-It is very easy to forward your bags on to the next town, remember ‘it’s your Camino!’
+It is a good idea to bring quick-dry clothes; the weather can be unpredictable and bring lightweight gear if you are planning on carrying your own bags, but if you do decide one day, that you don’t want to carry your bag anymore, it is not a problem.
+It is very easy to forward your bags onto the next town, remember ‘it’s your Camino!’

 Jonathan and I are fortunate that we get to travel a lot, but the Camino will always hold a special place in our heart.